Sudarshan2404/DailyJournal/README.md

 ## ✨ Features

-- 🖊️ Add, edit, and delete journal entries
+- 🖊️ Add and delete journal entries
 - 🔐 User authentication using Passport.js
 - 📅 Date-based journal organization
 - 🎨 Clean and responsive UI with HTML, CSS, and EJS